 Although a pre‑entry postgraduate qualification is not usually required, there are a range of banking‑related Masters courses available.
 Search postgraduate courses in banking and finance.

-- leadership skills and the ability to motivate a team
+- leadership and management skills to motivate and coach a team in branch roles

 Find out more about the different kinds of work experience and internships that are available.

-Key employers are the main banks and building societies with branches on the high street, such as:
+Key employers are the main banks and building societies with branches on the high street, including:

 - Barclays